50 Acres of Farm and Forest land in Prince William county SAVED!

 Conserved Land in the Midst of Fast-Growing Prince William County

-In Prince William County, the Trust holds 12 conservation easements and owns one parcel, totaling more than 985 acres across the county.
-These lands serve the community in a variety of ways, including conserving working farms, providing recreational opportunities, protecting water quality, and providing scenic open space.
+In Prince William County, the Trust holds 11 conservation easements and owns one parcel, totaling more than 985 acres across the county.
+These lands serve the community in many ways, including conserving working farms, providing recreational opportunities, protecting water quality, and offering scenic open space.

 Landowners in Prince William County have worked with the Trust to protect environmentally important sites like these: